What to Pack for Your Madagascar Adventure

 — For personal spending (souvenirs, Internet use, or food and beverages not included in your trip fee)

 — Binoculars are definitely a must!
-We strongly suggest each client bring his or her own pair of binoculars as you will be using them continuously.
+We strongly suggest each guest bring his or her own pair of binoculars as you will be using them continuously.
 If possible, we highly recommend investing in a good quality pair.
 Initially, the cost may be higher, but it will enhance your wildlife viewing experience.
 You will get the most out of them if you practice using them at home and make a habit of having them with you regularly on the adventure.
 Waterproof binoculars work well but are not required.

 - LED headlamp with spare bulb and plenty of spare batteries as these are hard to obtain in Madagascar